franzenzenhofer/thisismy/readme.md

 `thisismy` concatinats files, removes unnecessary whitespace,  prefixes it with "This is my current %filename%:" and pushes it to the clipboard (or elsewhere).
 Also works with online resources.
 Intended use is ChatGPT prompts with lots of code and docs.

+## What does it solve?

+Coding with ChatGPT quite fast ends up with copy&paste-ing again and again multiple files as prompts prefixed with "This is my current %file%" into the ChatGPT textbox.
+Same with online ressources.
+This a) make one **crazy over time** and b) **wastes lots of time** and c) **wastes tokens** as unnecessary stuff (mostly whitespaces and boilerplate from the webpages) ends up in there. `thisismy` solves this.

 ## Tell me more

 `thisismy` is a command-line utility designed to simplify the process of creating prompts for ChatGPT.
 With `thisismy`, you can print the contents of one or more files or online resources to the terminal, copy them to the clipboard and whitespace reduce them to save tokens.
 I.e.: